mryap/fierce-robin/src/pages/posts/google-analytics-app-web-the-new-google-analytics.md

 date: 2020-10-13T22:10:23.496Z
 template: post
 ---
-As on 14th Oct 2020, Google Analytics App+Web are out of beta.
+As on 14th Oct 2020, Google Analytics App + Web are out of beta.
 It known as Google Analytics 4.

 Why 4?
 I think if you exclude Urchin, which was acquired by Google in April 2005, this is the 4th major iterations.

 ![](/images/april-2005.png)

+GA4 is combination of (App + Web and Google Analytics for Firebase)

 Introduce in July 2019, Google Analytics App+Web  data collection and analysis is based on the Event-Driven Data Model.
 This model allows you to track *everything* as events, regardless of the platform - whether App or Web.
 Event-Driven Data Model itself is not new.
 Heap Analytics and Facebook Analytics are already in this Event-Driven Data Model of data collection.